 The violin is a miraculous instrument.
 Such a tiny object can have such a magical and powerful sound.
 But it is delicate and fragile.
 If you want to get the maximum out of it, you should take care of it in many ways that are unknown to many students or even teachers.
 We should never take a violin for granted.
 It is such a complex work of art that needs love to give its voice and sing.

-You should check your violin on a regular basis.
-Your maker will inspect your violin thoroughly, for cracks, glue, dirt.
+You should check your violin regularly and ask for the advice of a luthier.
+Your maker will inspect your violin thoroughly, for cracks, glue problems.
 The soundpost and bridge have to be adjusted regularly.
-Strings have to be new or in perfect condition.
+But what you can do yourself is to have strings in new or perfect condition.
 The instrument has to be cleaned inside and outside.
 A good case has to protect it from weather conditions.

 There is no single tip or trick.
 But there are so many cumulative details of which some are more important than others.
 Taken alone, they won’t make much difference, if any at all.
 But combined, they will give you a far better instrument than what you’ve had from the start.